 Jaguar Mark X

-Berry also oversaw the launch of the 4.2 litre XK engine in both the Mark X saloon and the E-type in October 1964.
+Berry, working with Rankin oversaw the launch of the 4.2 litre XK engine in both the Mark X saloon and the E-type in October 1964.
 Journalist Denis Jenkinson was very critical of the Moss gearbox on early E-types and said the bucket seats were dreadful.
-Berry told ‘Jenks’ to try the new seats in the 4.2 E-type – saying they would be ok for 1,000 miles on the trot.
+Berry told ‘Jenks’ to try the new seats in the 4.2 E-type – saying they would be OK for 1,000 miles on the trot.

 At the London Motor Show in October, American and Canadian distributors placed orders for the Mark X worth $63m, representing a doubling of demand in North America.
 Berry who had sat in on the morning meeting saw a publicity opportunity, “I went along to Sir William and I said, ‘How anxious are you to publicise this morning’s meeting?
 I think we can make a good story out of it in the financial papers by actually talking about the sheer dollar value’.
 He said, ‘If you think it’s good publicity you’d better go and do it but let me see the draft’”.